Ficool

 Move.
 I said MOVE!

 Nails rake against the hard, leathery confines.
-Like an old man refusing his medicine, I writhe—desperate for escape: wriggling, jerking, kicking, scratching.
+I writhe—desperate for escape: wriggling, jerking, kicking, scratching.

 Then, finally, I see it…